hane-smitter/animated_border/README.md

-# animated_border
+# animated border

-Animated gradinent border using CSS
+Gradient border with animation using CSS